eclipse-sumo/sumo.website/README.md

 To generate the final static html files, run:
 ```
+cd src
-hugo
+hugo -d ../
 ```
 or
 ```
+cd src
-hugo --environment dlr
+hugo -d ../ --environment dlr
 ```

-This should create the *public* directory, containing all the necessary HTML and CSS files.
+This should generate all the necessary HTML and CSS files in the root directory.

+### Contributing

+After making changes to the markdown source files, the command `hugo -d ../` should be executed within the `/src/` directory, to generate the modified static files.
+A commit can be done after this step.

 ## Other links
 - [SUMO repository](https://github.com/eclipse/sumo)